pingcap/blog/tidb-5.1-easily-build-your-mission-critical-applications-at-any-scale.md

 ## Acknowledgements

-Thanks to Xiaomi, Qihoo 360, Zhihu, iQiyi, Li Auto, Sina, Huya TV, Xiaodian, KY Express, EMAR Online, and all our community developers.
+Thanks to Xiaomi, Zhihu, iQiyi, Li Auto, Sina, Huya TV, Xiaodian, KY Express, EMAR Online, and all our community developers.
 Their invaluable and continuous help in designing, developing, and testing TiDB 5.1 helps us improve release after release.